marymaerasga/SQL-Portfolio/README.md

-# SQL-Portfolio
-Welcome to my SQL Portfolio!
-This repository features a variety of projects and practice exercises showcasing my SQL skills in data analysis, database management, and reporting.
-Explore my work on complex queries, data cleaning, and optimization to gain valuable insights from data.
+Welcome to my SQL portfolio, where you can explore my SQL projects and various practice works.